 Statistics continually show that research and technological advancements in chronic disease care improve the lives of people who have an illness and lower the financial burden for patients and taxpayers.
 However, innovative devices and technology are not reimbursed at the rate or percentage for kidney disease as they are for other chronic illnesses, so there is a lack of incentive to spend time researching new technology for the kidney world.
 We have seen firsthand how changes in care, like dialysis machine upgrades and medication improvements, have improved treatment outcomes for people who need them to survive.
 Advances in biological sciences, coupled with the increasing availability of clinical data from electronic medical records, as well as improved medical imaging, offer many options for medical advances.

 Transparency in healthcare is paramount in this modern era.
 Public policy changes and the growing number of health care quality information sources suggest that patient access to information regarding safety, quality, and outcomes is becoming increasingly important to patients who want to be actively involved in their treatment.
-When people with kidney disease are empowered to understand what is happening with their health, including treatment options, possible outcomes and risks, as well as costs, everyone benefits.
+When patients are empowered to understand what is happening with their health, including treatment options, possible outcomes and risks and costs, everyone benefits.

 Healthcare providers must provide as much information as possible to ensure safe, quality care so patients, in conjunction with their healthcare team, can make informed decisions.
-Healthcare providers also need to engage people with care-planning discussions and ensure they and their families are vested in decision-making.
+Healthcare providers also need to engage patients with care-planning discussions and ensure patients and their families are vested in decision-making.
 Additionally, internal transparency leads to improved external transparency so healthcare providers need to assist each other with that.
-Using the increasing number of electronic record portals to consolidate information coming from various healthcare sources and being reachable through portals or email, is extremely useful to keep patients informed.
+Using the increasing number of electronic record portals to consolidate information coming from various healthcare sources and being reachable through portals or email is extremely useful to keep patients informed.